|

 27 January 2000.

-patents on cloning or nuclear-transfer technology and the growth of a human
+on cloning or nuclear-transfer technology and the growth of a human embryo

-embryo to the blastocyst stage, and the U.S. patents on the same are pending.
+to the blastocyst stage, and the U.S. patents on the same are pending.
+Critics

-Critics are concerned over the control of medical research.
-Arthur Caplan
+are concerned over the control of medical research.
+Arthur Caplan commented

-commented that once the patents are lawfully granted, discussion should be
+that once the patents are lawfully granted, discussion should be on responsible

 -